kletobias/p2022/_projects/automation-using-a-test-harness-br-for-deep-learning-br-part-2.md

 # Part 2: Analyzing The Results

-This is *Part 2* in the series, where we explore how the fastai deep learning library can be used to conduct structured empirical experiments on a novel and small dataset.
-The dataset consists of 850 images and an almost uniform distribution for the target labels.
-There are two labels in total, 'male' and 'female' that are assigned the gender of the model depicted in any of the images in the dataset.
+In Part 2 of this series, explore how the fastai deep learning library can be employed to conduct structured empirical experiments on a novel, small dataset consisting of 850 images with a nearly uniform distribution of target labels, “male” and “female”.

 ## Batch No. 1